Which weight loss program should you join?

 |Money back guarantee||Full refund if cancelled within 3 business days.
 After this point, any charges are non-refundable.

-An additional money back option is available to some customers who haven’t had visible results, after following the programme for at least 7 consecutive days in their first month.
+An additional money back option is available to some customers who haven’t had visible results, after following the program for at least 7 consecutive days in their first month.

 |Full refund (apart from $1 admin fee) if cancelled within 14 days.
 After this point, any charges non-refundable.||Full refund if cancelled within 14 days.
 After this point, any charges non-refundable.|